peterjpitcher/eventplanner2.0/docs/DECISIONS.md

 # Project Decisions

 This document captures key decisions made during the development of the Event Management System, along with the reasoning behind them.
+It consolidates information previously found in separate documents (DECISIONS.md, DECISION_LOG.md) into a single comprehensive record.

 ## Architecture & Technology Stack